andreas-gompos/ml-apps/topic_classification_app/README.md

 In this project a topic classification app was created.
-More specifically an LSTM network was trained to distinguish between 5 different categories of articles (business, entertainment, politics, sport, tech) and a minimal Flask API was created to serve that app.
+More specifically an LSTM network was trained to distinguish between 5 different categories of articles (business, entertainment, politics, sport, tech) and a minimal Sanic API was created to serve the app.
 The dataset used, for training the network, was the [BBC articles dataset](http://mlg.ucd.ie/files/datasets/bbc-fulltext.zip), which consists of 2225 documents, from the BBC news website corresponding to stories from 2004-2005.

 **Requirements**